 Posted in Criminal Defense on June 29, 2018

 If a court convicted you of a crime and placed you on probation, it may allow you to shorten or even avoid jail.
 However, probation is not without stipulations.
 If you violated your probation in Arizona, you could face more jail time or have further regulation as conditions of your probation.
-Talk with a criminal defense attorney immediately to negate the worst of these consequences.
+Talk with a criminal defense attorney in Glendale immediately to negate the worst of these consequences.

 The exact penalties of a probation violation vary depending on the nature and severity of the violation, if you’ve violated probation before, and even other circumstances that could affect the severity of the violation.
 In the end, you may be facing additional fines, extended probation, and even jail time.